 The original version of “O.D.O.O.” from the album of the same name is more than 30 minutes long.
 When Best of the Black President was released, however, 25 of those minutes were spliced off, leaving a surprisingly slim edit of the song.
 This isn’t necessarily such a bad thing, however.
 One of Kuti’s later compositions from the ’80s, it’s a lot more mellowed out, without much of the furious funk that marked many of his standout works from the 1970s.
 Still, whether in edited or extended form, it’s a cool and breezy continuation of the Fela catalogue and proof that even toward the end of his career, he could still create something quite impressive.

 Considering how few of Fela Kuti’s tracks are presented in concise, digestible form, it became clear pretty quickly that a 90 Minute Guide just wasn’t going to be sufficient.
 Of course, adding one more 25-minute song may not appear to be a good way to take advantage of an extra 30 minutes, but seeing as how this mixtape is all hypothetical anyway, I’m just going to go with it.
 “Confusion” may be an intimidatingly lengthy track, but it’s also a jaw-dropping masterpiece.
 One of the few Fela Kuti records in which there’s actually only one “song,” “Confusion” unfolds slowly but meticulously, opening spaciously and slowly before steadily building up a groove.
 Whereas much of Kuti’s music earned him comparisons to James Brown, this composition finds him more in league with the likes of Miles Davis, another artist frequently referenced in relation to Fela.
-The solos and improvisation at play here in particular make that comparison apt, though the second half features Kuti’s trademark pidgin-English vocals.
+The solos and improvisation at play here in particular make that comparison apt, though the second half features Kuti’s taking over on vocals—as with most of the best Fela Kuti songs, it doesn’t really get cooking until halfway through (though it’s all stunning).
 As Fela goes, it’s by no means his most difficult work, but it is pretty damn long.
 Still, it’s one of his best, and as a closer to this mix, a hell of a way to close the festivities.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.